drjmarino/website/docs/fantastic/human08.md

-# My Portfolio
+# Title of the Page

-Me when I make a portfolio
+Paragraphs are separated by a blank line.

 *Italic*, **bold**, and `monospace`.

 Itemized lists look like: